-Starting a new business can be challenging, but pushing through the difficult times and reaching for your dreams is intensely rewarding.
-Now that you have gone through the steps to establish your small service business, the time has come to jump in and see what you can accomplish.
-Begin following your business plan, market your services, and use your expertise to solve your clients’ problems.
+Pushing through the difficult times and reaching your dreams is intensely rewarding.
+Now that you’ve gone through the steps to establish your small service business, the time has come to jump in and see what you can accomplish.
+Follow your business plan, market your services, and use your expertise to solve your clients’ problems.

-- Personal care services, such as personal trainers or hairdressers
+Personal care services, such as personal trainers or hairdresser

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 When it comes to compliance, costs, and other factors, these are popular states for forming an LLC.